 NakedCashmere Mule Slipper

 Could there be a softer, more luxurious treat for your feet than a pair of 100% cashmere slippers atop a padded, suede sole?
 The answer is no. These slippers are clouds to walk upon, and look much chicer than other mule designs.
-We love the six available drab neutral colors (they have a zen quality to them), but if you are looking for a little more pizzazz, there’s also a special leopard-print edition complete with pompoms perched atop.
+We love the six available drab neutral colors (they have a zen quality to them), but if you are looking for a little more pizzazz, there’s also a triple black puff slipper, complete with pompoms perched atop.

-Designed as camp shoes to be slipped on after a long day hiking, these cozy little camp shoes make an excellent house slipper for anyone with cold feet.
-Available in beautiful colors including camel, off-white, mulberry purple, and hunter green, these rubber-bottomed shoes are waterproof and have a real sole to them, so they can handle a run into the drugstore or a trip out to the mailbox with no issues.
+Designed to be slipped on after a long day hiking, these cozy little camp shoes make an excellent house slipper for anyone with cold feet.
+With a 100% recycled ripstop upper, microfiber lining and polyester rib knit collar, the shoes are sold in beautiful colors including olive, off-white and honey gold.
 They fold down flat, so they’re perfect to slip into a weekend backpack or slide under your bed when you’re not using them.